osmode/cafehighland/README.md

 Lightweight web app for curating knowledge within online communities

 ## What?
 Cafe Highland is a lightweight website that lets community members ask questions and answer each others' questions by posting links.
 Users earn points when others upvote their links.
 It functions like a cross between link-sharing websites (like hacker news) and sites like reddit.
-There is not commenting by design.
+There is no commenting by design.

 ## Who?
 Anyone can clone this website and re-brand it for your own organization according to the license.